 What will we collect?

 • Basic details such as name, address, date of birth, next of kin and contact details including phone number and email address, where applicable.
-Text and email will only be used with your consent.
+If you provide us with your mobile phone number we will use this number for SMS to notify you of up and coming appointments and other important events unless you do not wish us to in which case we will record this within your record.
+Email will only be used with your consent

 • Details of your family, relatives and carers